 In spending a great deal of time in the last few years analyzing and redesigning modern digital workplaces and employee experiences, several trends have become evident to me: Most apps and data need to integrate in some way to service business needs.
 And the more apps and data there are, the more true that is, which is why virtually every tech solution has gone out of its way to add app integrations.
 But they tend to be shallow, general purpose, and in my experience, used to a very limited degree except for one or two critical integrations.
 For those not tracking this trend, this means that urgently sought after integration needs still isn't being met by the market, by current supply, by a large margin.

 Instead, workers become the glue in the systems, the manual laborer knitting it all together.
 They must make their digital tools and data work together by hand in their employee experience.
 This is a very poor way of meeting worker needs with technology.
-While it's still better using no technology at all, there is enormous headroom for improvement.
-Yet until recently, it ws too hard to build and maintain employee experiences that connected together a critical mass of key business systems and their data together to say, design a personalized end-to-end new hire onboarding process, or create a marketing campaign, run a project, build a team, or solve a supply chain issue, etc. This is no longer necessary and must be steadily resolved by more modern approaches to employee experience.
+While it's still better than using no technology at all, there is enormous headroom for improvement.
+Yet until recently, it was too hard to build and maintain employee experiences that connected together a critical mass of key business systems and their data together to say, design a personalized end-to-end new hire onboarding process, or create a marketing campaign, run a project, build a team, or solve a supply chain issue, etc. This difficulty is no longer necessary and must be steadily addressed by more modern approaches to producing a more directed and organized employee experience.

 Fortunately, we are now witnessing an explosion of solution categories that can indeed enable enterprises to more quickly craft and produce world-class employee experiences that better connect people, apps, and data into interactive, guideded, and highly collaborative scenarios.
 Many underlying technical trends, from microservices and low-code/no-code, to experience management systems, digital adoption tools, and others have come together to create an incredible palette for developing a next-generation employee experience.
 What's more, assuming the right IT foundation is in place -- and big if, because most large organizations have reams of technical debt -- employee experience can be treated as a literal entity that can be organized, structured, produced, orchestrated, measured, and governed.
 Just not centrally, for it's clear the employee experience will be created by everyone, albeit certain central functions a bit more offically, such as HR, IT, comms, legal, operations, supply chain, customer care, and so on.

 Whether an organization finds a unifying platform that can bring order to employee experience at the right level of abstraction and usability, or brings the pieces together by cobbling together their own, we can now identify a clear gap in our employee experience portfolio, namely a platform that connects the rest of the organization together and allows digital and even physical resources to be marshalled into experiences in a rapid, malleable, and highly cost effective way.
-That the element show above and below are necessary in a more efficient and higher production rate form, I am highly confidenct.
-In fact, this is actually an internal version of my experience integration stack view, another urgent situation in that previously digital experience was too hard to create at scale out of the raw technology and data we had.
-This is being ever-more solved for customers, and now we are having to solve it for employees too.
+That the elements depicted above and below are necessary in a more efficient and higher production rate form, I am highly confident.
+In fact, this is actually an internal version of my experience integration stack view, another urgent industry-wide situation in that prior to recently, personalized digital experiences were far too hard to create at scale out of the raw technology and data that we had.
+Due to the trends I just enumerated, this is being ever-more solved for customers.
+Now we are having to -- and finally able to -- solve it for employees too.

 Insight #4: Employee experience is all-compassing, but to deliver on it successfully it must consistently result in simpler, easier worker journeys than before.